roe00021/mtm6302-capstone-roe00021/README.md

+Part-4 Report:

+HTML:

+Restructuring my html was necessary in order to reflect my JS.
+I didn’t really face any challenges as minimal changed and naming conventions were needed.

+CSS:

+Minimal changes were required in CSS.
+I only needed to create a few changes with margins and spacing to reflect the changes from mobile to tablet and desktop view.
+I didn’t end up needing to use media queries.

+JS:

+I faced a lot of challenges when it came to completing the project.
+I was able to fetch the questions with ease.

+One of the problems that took the most amount of time to overcome was the all answers being incorrect as the correct answer wasn’t identified.
+This was resolved with chosenAnswer.

+Another issue I had was having the next button present the user with the next set of questions out of the 10 in total.
+This was resolved with nextButton as I made it so that it would take the currentQuestion and increment it.
+I added some small features such as showing/hiding the difficulty options and if the user selects next without selecting an answer they are prompted with "Please select an answer before clicking 'Next'."

 Part-3 Report:

 I wanted to display as many eliments as possible using HTML and CSS so that the initial work was completed for part 3.